-Lots of kid-friendly amenities like a playground, two video-game rooms, and a kiddie pool
+- Lots of kid-friendly amenities like a playground, two arcades, and a kiddie pool

-This giant business-focused hotel has its own convention center, but also big rooms and loads of amenities that cater to families.
+A giant business-focused hotel with its own convention center, but also large, perfect-for-families suites and perks for kids

 Like many of the large Orlando resorts, the Caribe Royale thrives by drawing conventioneers in large numbers and supplementing business-centric offerings with family-friendly features.
 Although the Caribe Royale isn't as secluded or exclusive as the Ritz-Carlton or JW Marriott Grande Lakes and lacks the dizzying array of amenities of the Marriott Orlando World Center, it's more affordable than the Ritz and the JW, and much smaller and easier to navigate than the enormous Marriott.
 All told, it's a solid value pick, particularly for families.